Release Notes for Version 0.99 (Water Lily)

 -

-FLORA-2 now works under Cygwin.
+Flora-2 now works under Cygwin.
 People might prefer this to the native

 Windows port, because it runs significantly faster.